Elizabeth Bruce

 Elizabeth Bruce was a daughter of King Robert the Bruce and was married to Sir Walter Oliphant (Olifaunt) of Aberdalgie and Dupplin.

 Legitimacy

 Her legitimacy was brought into question by Sir David Dalrymple (Lord Hailes) in his work The Annals of Scotland volume 2.
-Sir David Dalrymple first read about Elizabeth Bruce in Crawford's Peerage.
+Dalrymple first read about Elizabeth Bruce in Crawford's Peerage.
 Because he had never heard of her before, he questioned her existence.

 There is no evidence to substantiate the illegitimacy and it was based upon two points.
-Firstly, that Elizabeth is not mentioned by Fordun or his successors and secondly that Sir David Dalrymple had not seen any of the charters in which Elizabeth was named.
+Firstly, that Elizabeth is not mentioned by Fordun or his successors and secondly that Dalrymple had not seen any of the charters in which Elizabeth was named.

 Dalrymple concludes that "To remove all doubt" the charter with the words "dilectae sorori nostrae" (our beloved sister) if still in existence, should be deposited in Register House.